marcusmonteirodesouza/clrepos/README.md

 ## Usage

-Set the `GITHUB_ACCESS_TOKEN` environment variable first.
+`clrepos`

+Starts prompting from the repositories with the most stars.

-`clrepos --page=<number>`
+`clrepos --starting-page=<number>`

-Shows the list of repos ordered by most stars from the page `number`.
+Starts from page `number` of the search results.

 `clrepos --topic=<topic>`

-Shows a list of repos with the selected topic.
+Only prompts repos with the selected topic.

 `clrepos --language=<language>`

-Shows a list of repos with the selected language.
+Only prompts repos with the selected language.

+`clrepos help-wanted-issues`

+Orders by 'help wanted issues' instead of stars.